gorenje/node-red-contrib-flowhub/README.md

 Pushing flows can now be done using your email and name, no API token is necessary.
 Be aware that email verification is necessary for **every** submission.

+## Node: FlowHub - Diff

+Compare the local version of a flow with the latest version at FlowHub.org.

 ## License

 All flows found here are licensed under the [don't do evil license](https://cdn.openmindmap.org/LICENSE.txt).